What to Actually Pack for Fantastic Hiking in Europe Now

 But it’s a different story in the more densely populated countries of Western and Central Europe, where lots of hiking trails are within an hour’s drive of cities and towns.

-• one, the trails are more manicured and less likely to be obscured by overgrowth, and
+• trails that are more manicured and less likely to be obscured by overgrowth, and

-• two, a whole network of mountain huts and inns have popped up to cater to hikers on these more populated trails.
+• a whole network of mountain huts and inns that have popped up to cater to hikers on these more populated trails.

 Many multi-day hikes in Europe will include an overnight stay at such a mountain hut or inn, rather than outdoor camping.